Vardhan-Singu/Berserk2024p4/README.md

 # Rainbow2024p4
-This is a poem about Berserk
+This is a poem about Rainbow
 Red
 Orange
 Yellow